MaxvanGils/LongReadSampler/README.md

         python LRS.py --help
         ```

-        _note that for the command line version, beside the input fasta file and quality preset, a file specifying the number of reads and quality per sequence header from the fasta file is also required as shown in the example below in a tab-delimited format :_
+        _note that for the command line version, beside the input fasta file and quality preset, a "target.txt" file specifying the number of reads and quality per sequence header from the fasta file is also required as shown in the example below in a tab-delimited format :_

         ```bash
             sequence header 1	1000	very_bad